artillery/node-http-cache-stream/README.md

                 between calls to `shouldCleanCb`).
   * metadata: The parsed metadata contained in the meta file for the current cache entry.
   * stat: An fs.Stat object for the content file corresponding to the current meta file.
+  * resultCb: a callback which takes a single argument.

-`shouldCleanCb` should return `'REMOVE'` to signal that the entry should be removed from the cache, or `'KEEP'` to indicate that the file should be kept.
+`shouldCleanCb` should call `resultCb` with `'REMOVE'` to signal that the entry should be removed from the cache, or `'KEEP'` to indicate that the file should be kept.

 ## Notes